-- ✓ Summarize the institution's policies on the development of program objectives and curricula. - ✓ Indicate where program objectives and curricula are published in the institution's catalog and website. - ✓ Summarize advising activities and resources available for students.

-- ✓ Summarize the institution's grading or evaluation procedures.
-Indicate where information on the evaluation of student work is available in the institution's catalog and website. - 16.
-Awards only degrees appropriate to each graduate's level of attainment;
+- ✓ Summarize the institution's policies on the development of program objectives and curricula. - ✓ Indicate where program objectives and curricula are published in the institution's catalog and website (specific page number and URL). - ✓ Summarize advising activities and resources available for students. - ✓ Summarize the institution's grading or evaluation procedures.
+Indicate where information on the evaluation of student work is available in the institution's catalog and website (specific page number and URL). - 5. awards only degrees appropriate to each graduate's level of attainment;